Skip to the main content.

 Syndicates sometimes pool their assets in “Angel Funds” that allow them to invest in larger projects and diversify their investments.

-Pros of Angel Syndicates
+Pros of angel syndicates

 • Syndicates can often invest higher amounts than individual angel investors.